balagrivine/nexus/README.md

-# nexus
+# Nexus
-A light-weight HTTP web server written in Go
+Nexus is a light weight HTTP web server written in Go